turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 # Load RVM into your future environments
 echo "source ~/.rvm/scripts/rvm" >> ~/.bashrc

-# Install the latest version of Ruby
+# Install a version of ruby
-rvm install 2.1.3
+rvm install 2.2.1

 # Switch to your new Ruby and set it as the default
-rvm use 2.1.3 --default
+rvm use 2.2.1 --default

 # Make sure you have the version of Ruby you think you do
 ruby -v